 There’s really no reason to throw down four figures for a watch winder, but if that’s your druthers, you should check out the WOLF 459256 Roadster 6 Piece Watch Winder, the Rolls-Royce of watch winders.

 This flashy box keeps six watches wound at any time and has a multidirectional winding mechanism.

 What sets it apart from all the other winders though is its patented rotation counter.

 Winders generally estimate the number of rotations, but the Roadster keeps an exact count.
-You can have daily preset of exactly how many rotations it will do for each watch.
-As we discussed above, automatic watches generally have free turning mainsprings so a watch won’t be overwound, but if you’re leaving a watch in the winder for weeks at a time, it’s still better for the watch if it isn’t being wound indiscriminately.
+You can have a daily preset of exactly how many rotations it will do for each watch.
+As we discussed above, automatic watches generally have free-turning mainsprings so a watch won’t be overwound, but if you’re leaving a watch in the winder for weeks at a time, it’s still better for the watch if it isn’t being wound indiscriminately.
 The Roadster ensures your watch is always wound when you need it without the wear of constant movement.

 Do I Need A Watch Winder?

 A watch winder is a cool tool for watch owners, not only because they keep your watch wound, but because they provide a safe place to store your watches when you’re not wearing them.
 Most of them double as display boxes so you can show off your collection.
 If you don’t have an automatic or hybrid mechanical watch, though, there’s no need for one.